strykeforce/olympics/vision/README.md

 You will use the Deadeye vision system's web dashboard to configure the camera to detect the target and filter out false targets.

+Access the Deadeye dashboard [here](http://192.168.3.10/).

+There are several cameras available (`H0`, `H1`, ...) that you can configure to detect the target and filter out false images.